Eric Greitens: Navy career

-Greitens has criticized the Veterans Administration, saying of its employees, "Even if you're only 40 percent disabled, they'll give you 100 percent disability in some cases" and "You have to think about the incentives of government workers.
-Guys in the VA don't get paid to help veterans lead productive lives.
-Their metrics are on how many people sign up for benefits."
-He feels such overuse strains the VA system and prevents vets from reintegrating into general society.

 During a deployment in Thailand, Greitens learned of drug use by Navy personnel and initiated an investigation that led to their removal.
 In the Philippines, his crew effectively shut down a transit site for a terrorist organization, according to an evaluation report.

-In January 2019, Greitens (then in the Individual Ready Reserve) sought to be reinstated to the Navy's Selected Reserve.
-Navy officials, including Vice Admiral Robert P. Burke (then the Chief of Naval Personnel) and Brendan McLane (then the head of the Navy Recruiting Command) did not want to give Greitens a "major misconduct waiver" that would allow him to return, due to the allegations of sexual assault against him; the SEALs told Navy leadership that "he would not meet criteria for re-entry to the SEAL community given his age and unfavorable promotion likelihood."
+In January 2019, Greitens (in the Individual Ready Reserve) sought to be reinstated to the Navy's Selected Reserve.
+Navy officials, including Vice Admiral Robert P. Burke (then the Chief of Naval Personnel) and Brendan McLane (then the head of the Navy Recruiting Command) did not want to give Greitens a "major misconduct waiver" that would allow him to return, due to the allegations of sexual assault against him.
+The SEALs told Navy leadership that "he would not meet criteria for re-entry to the SEAL community given his age and unfavorable promotion likelihood."
 But under pressure from Vice President Mike Pence, the Navy allowed Greitens to return, granting him a "red carpet" medical clearance.

 Upon his return, however, the Special Warfare Command denied Greitens reentry into the SEALs.
-He was instead a general unrestricted line officer, a classification for reservists tasked with office duties.
+He was instead classified as a general unrestricted line officer, a category for reservists tasked with office duties.
 After spending two years as an active member of the Navy Reserve, Greitens resigned his commission in the Navy Reserve on May 1, 2021, two months after he launched his U.S. Senate campaign.